 There are a few different ways in which undergraduates can get involved in our lab.
 One way is to be hired as a RA in our lab, typically for 4-8 hours per week.
 We have a limited number of total hours available each semester, so these positions tend to be competitive.
 Another way is to earn course credit through the Undergraduate Research course.
 Students enrolled in this course work as an RA for approximately 10 hours per week and also complete readings and a few short written assignments.
 Students must apply for these positions in the same way that they apply for paid positions.
 Students who have spent at least one semester in lab may be eligible to apply for a paid undergraduate research fellowship, which involves a more significant time and scholarly commitment to lab.
 Note that all of our paid options can be applied to the work-study program.

-Students who are interested in doing a senior thesis project in our lab are encouraged to reach out directly to me (Prof. Ritchey) no later than early spring of your junior year.
+Students who are interested in doing a senior thesis project in our lab are encouraged to reach out directly to me (Prof. Ritchey) no later than early spring of your junior year, in addition to filling out the application linked below.

 If you are not able to get involved as a research assistant at this time, but are interested in learning more about cognitive neuroscience or memory, I encourage you to check out the courses I offer at Boston College.
 I also maintain a list of summer and post-baccalaureate research opportunities that allow you to get paid for doing psychology and neuroscience research.